-In 2010, the then assistant chief executive of the Competition Commission of Singapore (now renamed the Competition and Consumer Commission of Singapore (CCCS)), Mr Toh Han Li, stated that he expected private actions to be a trend to watch.
+In 2010, the then assistant chief executive of the Competition Commission of Singapore (now renamed the Competition and Consumer Commission of Singapore (CCCS)), Mr Toh Han Li, stated that he expected private antitrust actions to be a trend to watch.
 However, to date there have been no private actions in Singapore for antitrust infringements.
-The only matter attempting to bring a private action was in 2010, in which a breach of Section 34 of the Singapore Competition Act was unsuccessfully raised to support a fair dealing argument, in a defence and counterclaim against copyright infringement proceedings – Global Yellow Pages Ltd v.
-Promedia Directories Pte Ltd SGHC 97.
+The only matter attempting to bring a private action was in 2010, in which a breach of Section 342 of the Singapore Competition Act (the Act) was unsuccessfully raised to support a fair dealing argument, in a defence and counterclaim against copyright infringement proceedings – Global Yellow Pages Ltd v.
+Promedia Directories Pte Ltd.3

-Under Singapore law, the right to private action is contingent on a prior infringement decision.
-Accordingly, in order to bring about private actions through follow-on litigation, infringement decisions issued by the CCCS are a prerequisite.
+Under Singapore law, Section 86(2)(a) of the Act provides that the right to private action to claim for damages is contingent on a prior final determination of an infringement.
+Accordingly, to bring about private actions through follow-on litigation, the final determination of an infringement decision issued by the CCCS4 is a prerequisite.
 In recent times, the CCCS has engaged in increasingly rigorous enforcement actions, which suggests that private enforcement activity through follow-on actions may reasonably be expected to increase in the future.

 The CCCS's recent enforcement activity has been wide ranging and has included:

 - an infringement decision against two ride-hailing firms, Grab and Uber, in relation to a proposed merger;

 - prosecuting cartel conduct for seven years by 13 fresh chicken distributors.
 The conduct included coordinating the amount and timing of price increases, and agreeing not to compete for each other's customers in the market for the supply of fresh chicken products in Singapore;